SIX FEET OF BURNING GROUND

 Video mapping the embers on to the burned wood

-Video mapping the embers on to the burned wood.
+Video mapping the embers onto the burned wood.